probe-rs/webpage/content/docs/knowledge-base/cmsis-packs.md

 Since doing all of this by hand would be madness, we provide a utility called [target-gen](https://github.com/probe-rs/target-gen) which can be used to extract a family definition.
 Including all metadata and the ELF blob.

-The utility accepts both an unzipped Pack folder as well as the still zipped .pack file.
+The utility accepts both an unzipped Pack folder as well as the still zipped .pack file, and can even download pack files automatically if required.
-To run it, use `target-gen <pack-file> <output-directory>`.
+Please use `target-gen --help` to see available options.
-The generated file can be loaded as a target by probe-rs.
+The generated file can be loaded as a target by probe-rs or submitted as a PR if you think it belongs in the built-in targets provided by probe-rs.